burger

 Monthly contracts

-The only true measure of your product-market fit is customer retention.
+The only true measure of your product-market fit is retention within your ideal customer profile.

 And if we’re being honest and upfront with ourselves, the only way to measure retention is to let customers leave as soon as they’re unhappy.